Nia Jax: Queen of the Ring and WWE Women's Champion (2023–2025)

-Championship pursuits (2025–present)
+Various feuds; The Irresistible Forces (2025–present)

 At Saturday Night's Main Event, Jax faced Rhea Ripley for the Women's World Championship, but failed again to win the title.
 At Royal Rumble on February 1, Jax entered the namesake match at #29, scoring a record-setting nine eliminations.
 Jax finished in third place, being eliminated by eventual winner Charlotte Flair.
 At Elimination Chamber: Toronto, Jax and LeRae were defeated by Stratton and Trish Stratus in a tag team match.
 Jax returned on the April 25 episode of SmackDown, where she attacked Stratton.
 On the May 16 episode of SmackDown, Jax failed to win the WWE Women' s Championship from Stratton.
 On the June 27 episode of SmackDown, Jax once again failed to win the WWE Women's Championship from Stratton in a Last Women's Standing match.
 At Evolution on July 13, Jax participated in a battle royal, which was won by Stephanie Vaquer.
+On the July 29 episode of NXT Jax returned and attacked Lash Legend.
+On the August 5 episode, she defeated Thea Hail.
+Jax defeated Legend on the August 15 episode.

+On the November 7 episode of SmackDown, Jax aligned herself with the debuting Lash Legend.
+At Survivor Series: WarGames, Jax and Legend teamed with Becky Lynch and The Kabuki Warriors (Asuka and Kairi Sane) to face AJ Lee, Alexa Bliss, Charlotte Flair, and Rhiyo (Rhea Ripley and Iyo Sky) in the WarGames match in a losing effort.
+At the Royal Rumble on January 31, 2026, Jax entered the match at #4 being eliminated by Flair.
+On the February 27 episode of SmackDown, Jax and Legend, now known as The Irresistible Forces, defeated Rhiyo to win the WWE Women's Tag Team Championship for the first time as a team and Jax's third time individually.
+At WrestleMania 42 Night 1 on April 18, Jax and Legend lost the titles to the returning Paige and Brie Bella ending their reign at 50 days.

 Professional wrestling style, persona, and reception

 Jax was given the nickname "The Irresistible Force" during her first run in WWE.
 She uses a Banzai drop named the Annihilator as a finisher.

 Jax received increasing criticism over the years for reports of her being an "unsafe worker".
 In November 2018, she accidentally punched Becky Lynch in the face during an episode of Raw and gave Lynch a broken nose, lacerated face, and concussion.
 In May 2020, Kairi Sane suffered a cut on her head during a match against Jax after Jax threw her onto the ringside steel steps.
-A similar incident occurred in September 2025 in a triple threat match against Tiffany Stratton and Jade Cargill, where Cargill was thrown into the metal stairs in the same manner.
 Wrestling promoter and manager Jim Cornette attributed incidents involving Jax to her size, often mockingly referring to her as "Refrigerator Jax", and suggested that she "can hurt people whether she knows it or not", while fellow professional wrestler Deonna Purrazzo stated that she had "never walked away hurt" after wrestling Jax.